ericfortis/aot-fetch-demo/README.md

 # Ahead of Time Fetch Demo for SPAs

-Single Page Applications (SPA) have a reputation for being slow.
-On the first load, they have to download static assets before they can start fetching data from the backend.
+Single Page Applications (SPAs) have a reputation for being slow.
+On the first load, since its static assets are not cached yet, the browser has to download them before they can start fetching data from the backend.

-Let’s explore how to initiate backend API requests before the static JavaScript assets execute so we can speed up rendering.
+This repo shows a few ways to initiate backend API requests before the static JavaScript executes, so we can speed up rendering.

 ## Option 1: Server-Side Link header with preload
-On the server-side, you could add a `Link` header when sending the html document:
+On the server side, you could add a `Link` header when sending the HTML document:
 ```
 Link: </api/colors>; rel=preload; as=fetch; crossorigin=use-credentials
 ```